Additional authors: Erica Lee and Kelly McClanahan

-If you’ve ever struggled with some intense negative emotions, you probably value emotional stability.
-Not being able to handle your emotions can really put a damper on life and cause problems at home, work, and well, just about anywhere.
-When we talk about achieving emotional sobriety, what is it that we mean?
-What exactly is emotional sobriety?
+If you’ve ever struggled with intense negative emotions, you probably value emotional stability.
+Not being able to manage your emotions can really put a damper on life and cause problems at home, work, and, well, just about anywhere.

 What is Emotional Sobriety?